TritonDataCenter/sdc-cloudapi/docs/index.md

 --url<br/>-u     | URL of the CloudAPI endpoint | SDC_URL

-## Provision a new machine
+## Provision a new instance

-To provision a new machine, you first need to get the `id`s for the image and package you want to use as the base for your machine.
+To provision a new instance, you first need to get the `id`s for the image and package you want to use as the base for your instance.

-An image is a snapshot of a filesystem and its software (for some types of container), or a disk image (for virtual machines).
+An image is a snapshot of a filesystem and its software (for some types of container), or a disk image (for hardware virtual machines).
 You can get the list of available images using the `triton image list` or `sdc-listimages` commands; see the [ListImages](#ListImages) section below for a detailed explanation of these commands.

-A package is a set of dimensions for the new machine, such as RAM and disk size.
+A package is a set of dimensions for the new instance, such as RAM and disk size.
 You can get the list of available packages using the `triton package list` or `sdc-listpackages` commands; see the [ListPackages](#ListPackages) section below for a detailed explanation of these commands.

-Once you have the package and image ids, to provision a new machine:
+Once you have the package and image ids, to provision a new instance:

     $ triton instance create $image $package